trentlilley/My_Knowledge/Java/Modern_Java_(Java8)/Modern_Java_Ref.md

 [Filtering Lists](#filtering-lists)

 [Functional Programming With Streams](#functional-programming-with-streams)
+<br></br>

 # Overview
 These notes cover how to use Java 8 features to more concisely code routine and lengthy tasks in Java such as sorting lists of objects, filtering lists, populating maps, and iterating through collections.
 These methods are typically not taught in beginning Java courses and are essential for understanding modern Java code.
 Additional topics covered include modern practices for parallel / concurrent programming, functional programming, optionals, and modules.

 **DISCLAIMER**: This file was purely created to be my personal reference and serve as a comprehensive record of the knowledge I gained.
-As such, it is not intended to be a 100% correct reference on these topics and there may be errors and misunderstandings here and there.
+As such, it is not intended to be a 100% correct reference on these topics and there may be errors throughout the text.
 It was written in a way to facilitate learning however, and some examples may come from various  textbooks, courses, videos, discussion forums, and online articles that I came across while studying this subject.
+<br></br>

 # Ordering Collections of Objects